nilenso/bean/README.md

 Bean has these basics in place: a grid, a parser, an interpreter for a small formula language and reactive recalculation (with dynamic arrays).
 The formula language (Leaf) is documented [here](formula-language.md).

-Please shoot us an email at moshimoshi @ nilenso dot com and we'd be happy to walk you through.
+Please shoot us an email at bean @ nilenso dot com and we'd be happy to walk you through.

 We are currently trying out the following features
 - A "secondary space" for linear thinking